 Mother Teresa (Wikimedia Commons / Turelio)

 Mother Teresa is a household name for her good works, but many people don't know much about her beyond "nun who helped the poor."
-On the anniversary of her being awarded the Nobel Peace Prize, here are 20 facts about Mother Teresa.
+Here are 20 facts about Mother Teresa.

 1. Agnes Gonxha Bojaxhiu was born Aug.
 26, 1910, in Macedonia to a financially comfortable Albanian family (they owned two houses, one of which they lived in).
 Her father died when she was 8, ending her family's financial security.